Proposal to provide a local crematorium

-Plans are being developed for a modern, discreet, low profile crematorium, set in an attractively landscaped garden of remembrance that complements the surrounding landscape.
+The proposal is for a modern, discreet crematorium, set in an attractively landscaped garden of remembrance that complements the surrounding landscape.

-The design will take account of stringent environmental safeguards and include proposals to manage traffic visiting the site.
-It will also have appropriate levels of car parking, including accessible parking spaces, cycle racks and separate provision for horse drawn hearses.
+The design includes stringent environmental safeguards and proposals to manage vehicle traffic from those visiting the site.
+It will have appropriate levels of car parking, including accessible parking spaces, cycle racks and separate provision for horse drawn hearses.

-The Council plans to deliver the facility itself so we have control over its design and running, including service quality, timings, price and management of the site.
+The Council plans to deliver and run the facility itself, ensuring we have control over the design, service quality, timings, price and management of the site.
 Our intention is to offer services that are appropriately staggered to give mourners more time to pay their respects.

 A planning application submitted in January 2021 was refused by Planning Committee at its meeting on 29 September 2021.